World History

 ½ Oral Communications Required Credit

-Tuition & Supply Fee combined: $250 for the semester
+Tuition & Supply Fee combined: $275

-Course Description: Never has there been a more important time for skilled communicators!
+Course Description: Never has there been a more important time for skilled communicators.
 Students will learn the mechanics and development of platform and impromptu speeches, plus debate techniques.
 The focus is for each student to be able to develop and deliver a good speech.
 There will be practice in delivery, with an abundance of encouragement!
 Your student will build confidence, learn timeless techniques, participate in team debates, learn ethical research principles, apply structure to their thoughts, expand their speaking skills, and have fun!

 Grade Level: 9th-12th grade students